sofiaohanjanyan/workers/README.md

 ### Workers App is a test React application.

 ## Installation
-Employee APP is created on Laravel Core and dependencies using ReactJS.
+Workers APP is created on Laravel Core and dependencies using ReactJS.

 Download the repo, install the laravel core and dependencies and start the server.